 If you would rather consume this content via a video, check out our Ford 6.0L Powerstroke Common Problems video below:

 - Oil Cooler Failure

 - FICM Issues

 - VGT Turbo Problems

 The main problem with the 6.0 Powerstroke is that a lot of the problems on this list are major, or expensive problems to repair.
 Overall, the engine falls pretty low down on the list of reliable diesels.
 However, when bulletproofed these engines can be very reliable and last hundreds of thousands of miles.

-HPOS (High Pressure Oil System)
+1) HPOS (High Pressure Oil System)

 If you still have the STC fitting it is just a matter of time before it fails.
 Symptoms are hard start / no start, loss of power and occur mostly when engine is hot.
-The HPOS on the 03 to early 04 6.0L Power Stroke engines are a different design and most of the issues are caused by a bad ICP (injection control pressure) sensor, located under the turbo, which fails due to heat, or a failed HPOP (high pressure oil pump) and / or a failed IPR (injection pressure regulator).
+The HPOS on the 2003 to early 2004 engines are a different design and most of the issues are caused by a bad ICP (injection control pressure) sensor, located under the turbo, which fails due to heat, or a failed HPOP (high pressure oil pump) and / or a failed IPR (injection pressure regulator).
 The IPR will fail due to debris being passed through it caused by not using a Ford OE oil filter, part number 3C3Z-6731-AA.